mikapm/pyROXSI/roxsi_pyfuns/README.md

 The python files in this folder contain general functions used both in processing and analysis scripts.
 The contents of the .py files are summarized below; see docstrings for the individual functions for detailed usage instructions.

 In order to be able to import these functions, make sure to add the base repository to your Python path: `export PYTHONPATH="$PYTHONPATH:PATH TO/pyROXSI"`.
+This will allow you to import functions by, e.g., `from roxsi_pyfuns import wave_spectra as rpws`.

 * [adcp_funs.py](adcp_funs.py): Only contains the contamination_range() function, used to estimate sidelobe contamination range for ADCP data.